robatron/dotfiles-installer/README.md

 );
 ```

-Run `gulp` to run the default task which refers to the root phase:
+Run `gulp` to execute the default task which refers to Akinizer's root phase:

 ```log
 [I] ➜ gulp